 ||Relevant team manager|

 Concerns can be raised in person by contacting the South Tyneside Let’s Talk Team (see Local Contacts).
-Professionals, however, should submit referrals using the Adult Concern Safeguarding Referral Form (see Forms, Standard Letters and Leaflets).
+Professionals, however, should submit referrals using the Adult Concern Safeguarding Referral Form (see Forms, Leaflets and Posters).

 Concerns may also be raised through other locally agreed specific organisation processes.
 For example, Adult Concern Notifications (ACN) are reports completed by operational police officers and sent to the local authority where there are concerns about people who may be adults at risk, whether they are a victim, witness, suspect or member of the public.
 The police will make a decision about whether to refer to the local authority using their own operational toolkit.
 Some concerns may not sit under adult safeguarding processes, but remain concerns that may require other action.
 All concerns should be responded to, and SABs should be satisfied that concerns are being addressed appropriately through their oversight of safeguarding practice.